capogreco/minimal_distributed_synth/README.md

 - Latency display shows RTT in milliseconds
 - Consider geographical distance between peers

-**Multiple controllers:**
+**Controller conflicts:**
-- System allows multiple controllers by design
+- Multiple controller instances can accidentally run simultaneously
-- Orange warning shows when multiple controllers are active
+- Orange warning appears when this is detected (usually indicates user error)
-- Last change to any parameter wins
+- Each controller should manage its own independent set of synths

 ## License